View our latest offers and deals on our offers page! See all offers

 Day 4: Joigny – Villeneuve-sur-Yonne (21 km/14 mi or 42 km/26 mi)

-What better way to start the day than with a loop through the local vineyards for a tasting of some of Burgundy’s finest wines?
+What better way to start the day than with a loop through the local vineyards for a tasting of some of Burgundy’s authentic local wines?
 You’ll return to Joigny for lunch, after which you get back in the saddle for an afternoon ride to the town of Saint-Julien-du-Sault where you can visit the 13th century Saint-Pierre church with its magnificent stained-glass windows.
 We dock for the night in the lovely, lesser-known French town of Villeneuve where you are free to explore the medieval gate towers and romantic string of gardens as the sun sets over the countryside.

 Day 5: Villeneuve-sur-Yonne – Sens (28 km/18 mi or 52 km/33 mi)